strangelove-ventures/heighliner/README.md

 heighliner build -r ghcr.io/strangelove-ventures/heighliner -n 3
 ```

-heighliner will fetch the last 3 release tags from github for all chains in [chains.yaml](chains/01_chains.yaml), build docker images, and push them.
+heighliner will fetch the last 3 release tags from github for all chains in [chains](chains), build docker images, and push them.